 What if you have shares without the intention to resell?

-If you own shares for the purposes of long-term investment without intention to resell then Zakat is due on dividend income only.
+If you own shares for the purposes of long-term investment without intention to resell then Zakat is due on dividend income and the proportionate Zakatable assets within the company shares.

 What if you have shares with the intention to sell?